 Step 1: Get a Term Insurance first

-Choose whichever policy is lowest price and has a decent claim settlement ratio.
+Choose whichever policy is the lowest price and has a decent claim settlement ratio.
 You won’t need any of the fancy riders or add-ons to your policy.
 Buy your policy online and you will be asked numerous questions.
-Please fill it in accurately.
+Please fill it accurately.
 You would also be asked to do a health checkup (which is mostly to detect if you are a smoker or not).
-After all those are done, your policy document will be emailed and also sent by post to you.
-Now your insurance is done so you can subtract the amount you paid as premium from the 80C 1.5 lakhs limit.
+After all, those are done, your policy document will be emailed and also sent by post to you.
+Now your insurance is done so you can subtract the amount you paid as premium from the 80C 1.5 lakh limit.

 Step 2: Put remaining money into ELSS

-Next is investing into an ELSS fund.
+Next is investing in an ELSS fund.
 There are numerous ELSS funds and it is difficult to choose a good ELSS fund these days.
-You should get a professional financial advisors help if you can’t choose one yourself.
+You should get professional financial advisors to help if you can’t choose one yourself.
 But if you can spend a few hours you can identify good funds yourself.
 Goto websites like ValueResearchOnline and search for a section called ELSS.
 It would have different funds that are sorted by star rating.
 Just ignore the star rating.

-Yes there isn’t.
+Yes, there isn’t.

-Does it mean you have to login to your mutual fund website and manually invest in the fund every week?
+Does it mean you have to log in to your mutual fund website and manually invest in the fund every week?